Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

         When this plugin sets the upstream header, as specified with `config.channel_token_upstream_header`, it will also (re-)sign the original channel token using private keys of this plugin.
 With this configuration parameter you can specify the algorithm that is used to sign the token.
-Currently supported values are `"RS256"` and `"RS512"` (rest will be added later XX REVIEWERS NEED TO ADD NOW SINCE ALL PRESENT IN SCHEMA). `config.channel_token_issuer` specifies which `keyset` will be used to sign the new token issued by Kong, using the algorithm specified with this configuration parameter.
+Currently supported values are `"RS256"` and `"RS512"` (rest will be added later XX REVIEWERS NEED TO ADD NOW SINCE ALL PRESENT IN SCHEMA?)
+XX. `config.channel_token_issuer` specifies which `keyset` is used to sign the new token issued by Kong, using the specified signing algorithm.
     - name: channel_token_optional
       required: false
       default: false